nalply/mtrude/Readme.md

 The project is in an early stage.
 Already done:

-- Buffer Chain 80% (slicing over buffer boundaries not well tested)
+- 80% Buffer Chain (slicing over buffer boundaries not well tested)
-- RTMP Chunk Stream 90% (sending not well tested)
+- 90% RTMP Chunk Stream (sending not well tested)
-- RTMP Message Stream 80% (sending not well tested)
+- 80% RTMP Message Stream (sending not well tested)
-- AMF 60% (only deserializing; no XML, AMF0 long string, AMF3 object; no
+- 50% AMF (only deserializing; no AMF0 long string, AMF3 object; no
 references; no tests)

 Future todos:

 - Base application support for connect, play, publish, pause, seek, resume
-- Base application allback support or similar architecture
+- Application callback support or similar
 - SSL support

 Not planned: